-A submitted all of the information required to be submitted by Notice 97-19, as modified by Notice 98-34, including additional information requested by the Service after review of the submission.
+A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.

-Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34.
-Therefore, A will not be presumed under section 877(a)(2) to have as one of his principal purposes for expatriating the avoidance of U.S. taxes.
-It is further held that A will not be treated under section 877(a)(1) as having as one of his principal purposes for expatriating the avoidance of U.S. taxes the information submitted clearly establishes the lack of a principal purpose to avoid taxes under subtitle A or B of the Code.
+Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
+It is further held that A will not be treated under section 877(a)(2) as having as one of her principal purposes of expatriating the avoidance of U.S. taxes because the information submitted clearly established the lack of a principal purpose to avoid taxes under subtitle A or B of the Code.

 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-In addition, no opinion is expressed as to A's U.S. tax liability for the taxable years prior to expatriation or his United States tax liability for periods prior to or after his expatriation under sections of the Code other than sections 877, 2107, and 2501(a)(3).
+In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to her loss of permanent residence status or for taxable periods after her loss of permanent residence status under sections of the Code other than sections 877, 2107, and 2501(a)(3).